Jira Cloud for Slack

 If you've already set up the Jira Server integration based on webhooks for your Jira Cloud site, follow these steps to switch over to the Jira Cloud app:

 - Go to

-- For each configuration that you want to remove, click the pencil icon and then choose "Disable" or "Remove" in the top righthand corner.
+- For each configuration you want to remove, click the pencil icon and then choose Disable or Remove in the top-right corner.

 - Go to https://slack.atlassian.com and click Add to Slack to install the new Jira Cloud for Slack app.

 - Follow the installation instructions to set up the new app.